7 Super Easy Ways To Create A Positive Organizational Work Culture

 Small and Smart Wins

 According to the American Psychological Association, high pressured firms incur 50% greater costs in terms of healthcare expenditure than other firms.
-What is even more surprising is that almost 60–80% of workplace accidents happen due to stress, fatigue and tension.
+What is even more concerning is that almost 60–80% of workplace accidents happen due to stress, fatigue and tension.
 It is no secret that workplace stress leads to cardiovascular diseases and metabolic syndromes.

-Creating a positive work culture is not rocket science.
+Building a positive work culture is not rocket science.
 It’s the small things that actually matter and you can start by taking baby steps towards fostering a culture that keeps your employees happy and content.

 1) Start by Defining your Legacy